t-site/if-unix-runaway/README.txt

 NOT CUT-AND-COPY EDIT blobs.txt
 NOT FOR REPLACE HUMANS,MACHINES

+UNPROVABLE PROBLEM HAPPEND. zsh is not recommend. zsh as robot.

 or injure your heart, hurt your body.

 What is the customize for this?